35 Things You Might Not Know About Harry Potter

 According to Phelps, it was completely different than anything they’d ever done before.
 “There are probably 30 different facial expressions they tried to get you to do,” he told Popular Mechanics.
 “I never realized how wide I could open my mouth until we did that scene, so that was quite cool.”
 Because of the UV paint, the VFX artists had one piece of advice, Phelps said: “They were quite keen to say, ‘Just don't go to any nightclubs tonight, because you'll look like a floating head.’”

-, to be exact.
+Five thousand eight hundred times, to be exact.
 In our 2014 interview with Radcliffe, he told us, “The lightning scar, on the first two films, we essentially painted it on, and after that we used Pros-Aide, which was like a glue [to put it on].
 It was very simple.”
-The scar was applied to his face 2,000 times; the rest went on film and stunt doubles.
+The scar was applied to his face ,000 times; the rest went on film and stunt doubles.
 Radcliffe also went through 160 pairs of Harry’s round-frame glasses.

 “I loved my [fake] teeth!” the actress told EW.
 “I kept them because they're not going to fit anybody else.
 I keep them in a blue plastic thing in the bathroom and bring them out when I miss [Bellatrix].’”

 Rowling has turned down a lot of proposed Harry Potter ideas—including, she told Winfrey, a musical that Michael Jackson wanted to do.
-Earlier this year, Rowling announced that she’s working with a team to bring a new Harry Potter story to the stage; Harry Potter and the Cursed Child will hit the West End in 2016.
+Harry did get his Broadway moment, though, via Harry Potter and the Cursed Child, which debuted on the West End in 2016 before making its way to Broadway two years later.

 In 2007, when asked by a fan whether or not Hogwarts’s favorite headmaster had ever been in love, Rowling responded, “I always thought of Dumbledore as gay.”
 She revealed that he had fallen in love with Grindelwald, “and that added to his horror when Grindelwald showed himself to be what he was.”